Eimear Maher: Early life

 Maher joined Dundrum South Dublin Athletics Club in 2015 at the age of eleven years-old.
 She attended Mount Anville Secondary School in Dublin.
 She was a winner at the Irish Schools Championships.

 Career

-She competed for Ireland in the under-20 category at the 2019 European Cross Country Championships.
+Maher competed for Ireland in the under-20 category at the 2019 European Cross Country Championships.
 She won her age-group cross country title at the All-Ireland Schools Cross-Country in Santry in March 2020.
 She was selected for the Irish U23 team at the 2023 European Cross Country Championships in Brussels.

-In May 2025, she lowered her 1500 personal best to 4:14.87 at the Belfast Milers Meet.
+In May 2025, Maher lowered her 1500 personal best to 4:14.87 at the Belfast Milers Meet.
 She ran a new personal best for the 800 metres of 2:04.38 in Dublin in June 2025.
 She ran a personal best for the 1500 metres at the Morton Games in Dublin, running 4:08.67 in July 2025.
 Later that month, she won the bronze medal over 1500 metres at the 2025 European Athletics U23 Championships in Bergen, Norway.

+Maher placed third in the U23 race at the 2025 Irish National Cross Country Championships held in Derry on 23 November.
+She was selected to compete in the mixed team relay at the 2025 European Cross Country Championships in Portugal.